manifoldfinance/rulebook/rulebook/src/delivery-and-settlement.md

 Clearing Participant as for the Clearing Participant’s own Member Property Account.

 # 405\.
-Approved Depository Institutions.
+Approved Depository Institutions

 A bank, trust company or other depository that meets such financial and other requirements of Manifold Finance may be designated by Manifold Finance as an Approved Depository Institution.

 # 406\.
-Statement of Trades and Contracts.
+Statement of Trades and Contracts

 Manifold Finance shall in the manner and at the time that it determines from time to time make available to a Clearing Participant an